bmechtley/pybatchdict/README.md

 1. Documentation that is not stream-of-consciousness.
 2. Use multiple #var (e.g. #var-a, #var-b) tags to indicate that arguments should be zipped pairwise rather than iterated combinatorically.
+3. Allow non-string keywords.
+Not sure if this actually matters since the normal use case is to use YAML/XML config files.
-2. Tests?
+4. Tests?
 Ain't nobody got time for that.